 - Will my UK qualification be useful/valid in my home country?

 - Does UK immigration recognise my chosen institution?
-UK immigration permission is now granted only for study at institutions that are approved education providers listed in the Register of Sponsors, compiled by the UK Border Agency under the Points-Based System for visas.
+UK immigration permission is now granted only for study at institutions that are approved education providers listed in the Register of Sponsors, compiled by the UK Border Agency under the new Points-Based System for visas.

 Proving your language skills